djaus2/az-iothub-ps1/README.md

 az-iothub-ps\ps\qs-apps
 │
 ├───dotnet
-│   You can down a specific SDK or runtimne here for copying to teh device.
+│   You can down a specific SDK or runtimne here for copying to the device.
 │
 └──Quickstarts
     │